 - SFU Open Access Fund

-- VPR Major Research Project Application Preparation Grants
+- VPRI Major Research Project Application Preparation Grants

 - BMO Research Award in Indigenous Business and Leadership